csinva/gan-vae-pretrained-pytorch/readme.md

 - includes training scripts
 - includes notebooks showing how to load pretrained nets / use them
 - tested with pytorch 1.0, python 3.5
+- generates images the same size as the dataset images

 ### mnist

 mnist code from [this repo](https://github.com/BeierZhu/GAN-MNIST-Pytorch/blob/master/main.py).
 Trained for 300 epochs.
 Weights [here](mnist/weights).
+Generates images the size of the MNIST dataset (28x28).